zenml-io/zenml/docs/book/stacks-and-components/auth-management/hyperai-service-connector.md

 3. ECDSA key based authentication.
 4. ED25519 key based authentication.

+{% hint style="warning" %}
+SSH private keys configured in the connector will be distributed to all clients that use them to run pipelines with the HyperAI orchestrator.
+SSH keys are long-lived credentials that give unrestricted access to HyperAI instances.
+{% endhint %}

 When configuring the Service Connector, it is required to provide the `ip_address` of the instance and the `username` with which to login.
 Optionally, it is possible to provide an `instance_name` (for easily recognizing the particular instance) and an `ssh_passphrase` if applicable.

 ## Auto-configuration